Aaaboy97/BotW-Tools/README.md

 Empty, compressed .dds files to replace normal and specular maps

 ### Weight Sorting
-Script to sort weights to the end of the list in the CSV, fixing some stretching
+Script to sort weights to the beginning or end of the list in the CSV, fixing some stretching